fedeaux/zombie-srm/README.md

   }
 }

-The reponse will be just the same parameters given back or an error message
+The reponse will be just the same parameters given back or an error message.
 ```

 All fields are optional because it might be hard to get all information from suspicious survivors (They don't usually share information)